emogenet/accuchek/README.md

 ## **TL;DR:**

-Linux C++-17 code to download samples from a Roche Accu-Chek Guide blood glucose monitor using libusb
+Linux C++-17 code to download samples from a "ROCHE ACCU-CHEK Guide" blood glucose monitor using libusb

 ## **To compile:**